stevensio123/portfolio/README.md

 - Assisted with data entry and cleaning to maintain accurate research data.
 - Collected and Analyzed first-party data and developed visualizations to effectively present findings to the Business Development and Marketing team.
 - Contributed to short, summarized analyses and marketing insights for various properties in Macau.
-Part-time Secretary, 12/2019 to 02/2023
-Mei Keng Building Owners Association - Macau
-- Managed and prepared documents for monthly meetings, and were responsible for taking minutes from the meetings, as well as working closely with the management service provider.

 **Part-time Research Student Assistant @ University of Macau (_July 2021 to February 2022_)**
 - Worked diligently to collect and analyze first-party qualitative data by conducting interviews with more than 20 small Business Owners in Macau to understand the impact of COVID-19 on their businesses.